What is Elon Dining doing to preserve the Earth?

 All back of the house food waste from McEwen, Colonnades, & Lakeside Dining Halls and front of the house waste from Winter Garden Cafe & Fountain Market is composted.
 Dining customers can help by using the trash bins at Winter Garden Cafe and Fountain Market identified for composting.
 Food waste from these dining locations is sent to outside composting companies.
 During the 2016-2017 academic year, Dining Services composted 301,740 lbs pounds of waste from all participating dining locations.
 Click here to read an article about the third party company, Brooks Contractor, who collects our compost!

-Compostable Take Out Containers
+Compostable Take Out Containers and Cups

 Dining Services recycles plastic, paper, cardboard, and aluminum.

-Coke Compostable Cups
+Coke Compostable Cups and Straws